wSwanepoel199/WillemSwanepoelT1A3/README.md

 Use RubyGem to install bundler version 2.2.3.
 > gem install bundler --version 2.2.3

-Ensure D&D_DPR_Calculator.rb and accompanying Gemfile is in the same folder
+Ensure DandD_DPR_Calculator.rb and accompanying Gemfile is in the same folder

 CD into folder containing script and Gemfile